Spiikesan/BetterScarecrows/README.md

 * Change their walk and run speeds.
 * Beeing able to disable their loot.
 * Beeing able to ignore safe zone players
-* Beeing able to be ignored by Npc turrets and/or Bradley NPC.
+* Beeing able to be ignored by Npc turrets and/or Bradley NPC and/or ScientistNPC.

 **This plugin is not compatible with Night Zombies as it also modify the AI.**